-The Program Control Word collects a number of fields whose values affect the execution of a task, such as the bits that enable/disable certain traps.
+The Program Control Word collects a number of fields whose values affect the execution of a task, such as the bit which indicates whether the results of two relational operators in an instruction are AND'd or OR'd as well as the bits that enable/disable certain traps.
 The PCW consists of:

 Bit# Meaning

+~

-0 Run/Halt (run == 1)
+0 AND/OR relationals (AND == 1)

-1 Interrupts Enabled

 Exceptions Enabled:

-2 Assert
+1 Assert

-3 Integer Divide By Zero
+2 Integer Divide By Zero

-4 Floating Divide by Zero
+3 Floating Divide by Zero

-5 Integer Overflow
+4 Integer Overflow

-6 Floating Overflow
+5 Floating Overflow

-7 Integer Underflow
+6 Integer Underflow

-8 Floating Underflow
+7 Floating Underflow

-9 Cycle Counter Overflow
+8 Cycle Counter Overflow

-10 Raise Address
+9 Raise Address

-11 Raise Call
+10 Raise Call

-12 Raise Jump
+11 Raise Jump

-13:16 Priority[0:3]

-The Program Status Word collects a number of fields that reflect status of the task, such as the condition FIFOs.
+The Program Status Word collects a number of fields that reflect status of the task, such as the run/halt bit, the interrupt enabling bit, the priority and the condition FIFOs.
 For example, the PSW could include:

 Bit # Meaning

-M
+0 Run/Halt (run == 1)

+1 Interrupts Enabled

+2:5 Priority[0:3]

-1:3 Integer Condition FIFO Bits
+6:8 Integer Condition FIFO Bits

-4:5 integer Condition FIFO Depth
+9:10 integer Condition FIFO Depth

-6:8 Floating Condition FIFO Bits
+11:13 Floating Condition FIFO Bits

-9:10 Floating Condition FIFO Depth
+14:15 Floating Condition FIFO Depth